-The Zambian government is using evidence from an IPA evaluation to improve health care delivery in rural areas.
+The World Health Organization and the Zambian government are using evidence from an IPA evaluation to improve health care delivery.

 An evaluation led by researchers from Harvard Business School and the London School of Economics found that when recruiting community health workers in Zambia, emphasizing career incentives rather than social incentives attracted workers who were more qualified and performed better on the job.
-These workers conducted 29 percent more household visits and organized twice as many community meetings, while also seeing the same number of patients.
-In response, the Zambian Ministry of Health has begun using career incentives in its nationwide recruitment of community health workers.
+The workers conducted 29 percent more household visits and organized twice as many community meetings, while also seeing the same number of patients.
+In 2018, the World Health Organization (WHO) issued a new guideline citing this research in a recommendation that a career ladder be offered to practicing community health workers.
+The results also influenced that Zambian Ministry of Health to use the career incentives posters in a nationwide recruitment of a new cadre of community health assistants.

 Community health workers may be one solution to the shortage of formal health workers in the developing world.
 Recruited from their communities, trained, and then deployed back to their communities, these workers are thought to have the necessary relationships, local knowledge, and sense of community responsibility to deliver health services to these underserved areas.
 While small-scale, informal community health worker programs of this kind have existed for years, recently many countries in Sub-Saharan Africa have sought to formalize the cadre and implement national programs at scale.